 BENCH Practical

 In this practical, you will discover how to use bench to investigate changes in brain microstructure between two subject groups using diffusion MRI.
-For an introduction to the fundamental concepts of change models, please refer to the BENCH paper or BENCH trainig tutorial.
-Briefly, each trained change model estimates the likelihood that a change in each parameter of the biophysical model can account for observed differences in the diffusion data between datasets.
+For an introduction to the fundamental concepts of change models, please refer to the BENCH paper or the BENCH training tutorial.
+Briefly, BENCH estimates the likelihood that a change in every parameter of a biophysical model can account for observed differences in the diffusion data.

-Here we will employ BENCH to compare brain microstructures in 4 young subjects against 4 older subjects.
-Our goal is to identify regions in the brain where microstructural differences in terms of the paramaters of the standard model of diffusion through aging are likely to exist.
+Here we will employ BENCH to compare brain microstructure in 4 young subjects against 4 older subjects.
+Our goal is to identify regions in the brain where microstructural parameters vary with ageing.
+We use the standard model of white matter microstructure as our biophysical model.

 Contents:

-To conduct inference using BENCH, you'll need to follow these steps:
+To conduct inference using BENCH, you will need to follow these steps:

 Training Change Models